The Asterisk War Episode 23

-In The Lonely Strega, the 23rd episode in The Asterisk War, Jolbert Riessfeld makes a touching, unselfish request and a plaintive, selfish request; Julis Riessfeld runs into an old friend whose personality has taken a turn for the worse; Amagiri Ayato goes up against his most powerful foe to date; and Claudia Enfield gets to go on the attack!
+In The Asterisk War Episode 23, The Lonely Strega, Jolbert Riessfeld makes a touching, unselfish request and a plaintive, selfish request; Julis Riessfeld runs into an old friend whose personality has taken a turn for the worse; Amagiri Ayato goes up against his most powerful foe to date; and Claudia Enfield gets to go on the attack!

-Jolbert tells Ayato, Julis, and friends that their attacker last night at the ball was named Gustave Malraux (Marlow).
+Jolbert tells Ayato, Julis, and friends that Gustave Malraux (Marlow) had attacked them last night at the ball.
 The police offer to protect them, but they turn down the offer, since they’re more than capable of taking care of themselves and (likely) because they didn’t want the police to be harmed.
 Jolbert asks that Ayato and Julis stay behind, and what he asks of Ayato shocks him — and outrages Julis.
 She storms out.

 Ayato finds her at the orphanage that she has worked so hard to save.
 From behind the fence, he watches as she plays in the snow with the children.
 He gets to meet Sister Theresa, Julis’ Strega mentor, and learns that the girl who had sewn Julis’ precious handkerchief had been gentle and had loved greenhouses.
 Julis excuses herself, still unable to bear the emotional pain at the memory of the men taking her friend away to turn her into a fighter.
 As they’re walking through the snow, a limousine drives past with the last person Julis expects to see.
 They finally chase her down to a burned out homestead, where the Julis tells Ayato to stay out of the fight as she attacks.